ibm-cloud-docs/EventStreams/quick_setup_guide.md

 Supported configuration keys are 'cleanup.policy', 'retention.ms', 'retention.bytes', 'segment.bytes', 'segment.ms', 'segment.index.bytes'.
 The partition number can only be increased, not decreased.

-Expected status codes
+Expected status codes:
     - 202: Update topic request was accepted.
     - 400: Invalid request JSON/number of partitions is invalid.
     - 404: Topic specified does not exist.
     - 422: Semantically invalid request.

 ##### Example
 {: #topic_update_example_api}